g-may/swagger-stuff/swagger-node-setup/Swagger-node-setup.md

 5. Run the application with the command `node app.js`
 6. View the doc at http://localhost:8002/docs

 ### Displaying your own Swagger documentation
 ##### Local Static Files
 If you don't have them already, write up some JSON files to describe your API using [Swagger Specification 1.2].
+You can use the files in [my sample ui] to get started, or if you don't want to write your own.

 Make a new folder in the sample-application folder (I called mine "mydocs") and move all of your API Declaration files into it.